 This band is no longer active.
 It may have split up or changed its name.

-4) HAM is also a progressive rock band from Winnipeg, Manitoba in Canada.
+4) Fused is also a band from Ontario, Canada.